kactus2/HIBI2/README.md

 [//]: # (TODO)
 [//]: # (Explain how to run the basic tester simulation)

-## Authors
+## Contributors

-HIBI2 is a result of a long-time collaborative effort in Tampere University.
-The following list of contributors is in no particular order (and may be incomplete):
+HIBI2 is a result of a long-time collaborative research effort in Tampere University.
+The following list of contributors (in no particular order) may be incomplete:
 * Erno Salminen
 * Ari Kulmala
 * Timo Alho
 * Tero Kangas
 * Kimmo Kuusilinna
+* Timo D. Hämäläinen

 ## License